-Looking ahead, we remain constructive towards the Balkan region.
-Greece offers structural growth opportunities, supported by fiscal discipline, reform momentum and EU fund inflows.
-Romania and Slovenia are well-positioned to benefit from resilient domestic demand and improving investment flows.
-Turkey continues to pose challenges, but we maintain selective exposure to high-quality names with strong fundamentals.
+To summarise, we closed the year with a strong performance, thanks to improving macro conditions in our key markets and our ability to seize tailwinds actively as they come.
+Looking ahead, we are well positioned to benefit from ongoing structural growth in Greece, a potential macro recovery in Turkey and peace in Ukraine, with key positions in quality names demonstrating strong fundamentals.
+East Capital Balkans Fund is trading at 8.7x P/E, with 9.9% y/y EPS growth and offering 4.7% dividend yield for 2026.
 Our portfolio remains focused on companies with robust balance sheets, sustainable earnings growth, and disciplined capital allocation.
-We continue to engage actively with management teams, monitor macro developments, and adjust positioning to capture upside while managing downside risks.
+We continue to engage actively with management teams, monitor macro developments, and adjust our positioning to capture upside while managing downside risks.
 The Balkan region remains a compelling investment destination, offering diversification, attractive valuations, and long-term growth potential.

 Performance in USD net of fees.